NO THRU. The revolutionary interlocking security temporary fencing system.

 The main part of the security system is in the foot of the fencing.
 The right-hand side has a key and the left-hand side has a brace that stops the foot panel from being lifted.
 The brace also stops the foot from rotating.

-The No Thru™ temporary fencing system allows you to define your access points, so rather than having to monitor the whole perimeter or all the fencing panels, only one needs to be monitored by CCTV or a security guard.
+The No Thru™ temporary fencing system allows you to define your access points, so rather than having to monitor the whole perimeter or all the fencing panels, only the gate needs to be padlocked, and/or monitored by CCTV or a security guard.
 Imagine how much money this will save you!

 Reasons why temporary fencing is needed

 The Safe Work Australia Construction Work Code of Practice states that any workplace carrying out construction work must manage and control WHS risks and must also ensure that a construction site is secured from unauthorised access.
 This also applies to pool building even if the house is unoccupied.